Sensorica/true_commons/README.md

 # True Commons

+> **Note**: This project is currently a **Proof of Concept (PoC)**.
+It demonstrates the core architectural patterns and user interface for a decentralized digital commons platform.
+The backend is not fully integrated, and the UI currently operates with mock data.

 A **digital commons platform** that enables organization-agnostic, capture-resistant resource sharing built on **Holochain** and **ValueFlows** economic modeling.

 ## 🌍 Vision: What are True Commons?